 By 1998, Nordic Tugs moved yet again to a larger facility in Burlington to keep up with demand.
 The company expanded at that site in 2007, and in 2014 Nordic Tugs occupies a 80,000 square-foot two building facility that includes state-of-the-art manufacturing and environmental compliance equipment.

 In 2007, Nordic Tugs received National Marine Manufacturers Association (NMMA), American Boat and Yacht Council (ABYC) Certification for its entire product line — an important distinction in the marine industry.
 While all boats in the United States are required to meet U.S. Coast Guard regulations ABYC certified boats must meet more comprehensive standards and pass a rigorous third-party inspection to ensure that construction adheres to all of the applicable standards.

 With interest and inquiries increasing world-wide, Nordic Tugs applied for and received Conformité Européenne (CE) Certification in 2007.
-A Nordic Tug 37 was the first boat to be exported, to the United Kingdom.
+The United Kingdom received the first exported Nordic Tug, a 37.

 Today, Nordic Tugs are exported world-wide, and the company has added dealers in Europe and Asia to meet international demand.